fossxo/fossxo-gdd/source/technical-design/security.rst

         pull requests see
         `Why npm lockfiles can be a security blindspot for injecting malicious modules
         <https://snyk.io/blog/why-npm-lockfiles-can-be-a-security-blindspot-for-injecting-malicious-modules/>`_
+..  [#assetattack] If the asset fails to load the main content is very unlikely
+        to still be included in a game.
+E.g. if the brick texture fails to show up a different brick texture will be used in place of the broken one.
+..  [#pngcheck] Tools such as ``PNGcheck`` can help detect corrupted asset files.
 ..  [#codecomplete] McConnell (2004) *Code Complete: A Practical Handbook of Software Construction, Second Edition*
         provides a detailed guide to software best practices.